jean-laurent-g/LedgerHQ.github.io/_posts/2020-10-13-secure-swap.md

 </center>
 <br/>

-<li>Finally, the swap operation can now be executed.
-The Exchange app calls the Bitcoin app to compute the transaction’s signature, which it returns.</li>
+7- Finally, the swap operation can now be executed.
+The Exchange app calls the Bitcoin app to compute the transaction’s signature, which it returns.

-<li>Once the swap provider has received the BTC, it will send back the ETH, and all the operation details are then displayed in Ledger Live.</li>
+8- Once the swap provider has received the BTC, it will send back the ETH, and all the operation details are then displayed in Ledger Live.
 </ol>
 <br/>
 <center>